GIESECKE ORGAN HISTORY:

 Hosanna Lutheran Church, which eventually moved to a

 new location in Monclova OH.
+The St. Timothy

-The Evansville chapter purchased the organ in 2016
+The Evansville Chapter purchased the organ in

-member Helen Skuggedal Reed played a crucial role in
+played a crucial role in making contacts, gathering

-encouraging the Evansville chapter and wider
+information and encouraging the Evansville chapter

-community to embrace this restoration and relocation
+and wider community to embrace this relocation and

-Restoration was completed by Taylor and Boody
+was completed by Taylor and Boody

-Organbuilders in 2018, in memory of Helen Skuggedal
+Organbuilders in 2018, in memory of Helen

-Reed.
+Skuggedal Reed.

 The